gammarama/intRo/departmental-seminar/seminar-slides.md

 Modularity (Cont'd)
 =======================================================
-The server functions are dynamically generated using a similar method.
+The server functions are dynamically generated using a similar method

 ```r
 shinyServer(function(input, output, session) {